KentrilDespair/2ls_Bachelor_Thesis/README.md

 Variables:
 1: p#lb26
 ------------------------------------
-1: Imprecise value of variable "p" at the end of the loop, that starts at li    ne 15
+1: Imprecise value of variable "p" at the end of the loop, that starts at line 15

 Summary for function _start
 ...